twashing/bkell/README.md

 ## Architecture

 The user works in a shell environment, manipulating the core data structures of the system.
-Bkell uses Clojure for its runtime, and Datomic as its datastore.
-The system comprises, mostly of simple functions, and a data abstraction layer to push and pull data, in and out of the database.
+Bkell uses [Clojure](http://clojure.org/) for its runtime, and [Datomic](http://www.datomic.com/) as its datastore.
+The system is comprised of mostly of simple functions, and a data abstraction layer to push and pull data, into and out of the database.

+One of the benefits of Datomic, is that the storage engine can live in your runtime, on your local machine, or on a remote server.
+As such, bkell can be embedded in a larger system's runtime, or as a RESTful service.
+The client system simply calls Bkell's API functions to manipulate the core data structures.
+Additionally, you can attach any user interface on top of it.

-### Data Structure
+#### Data Structure

 These are the core entities in the system.
-The main business transaction are adding and manipulating entries, against a given set of accounts.
+The main business transactions are adding and manipulating entries, against a given set of accounts.
 All those business operations happen within a Journal, of a Book, for a given Group, which has Users attached.

   - **Group**
     - can only have 1 owner